Skip to Content

 • Take a filter water bottle – Water in the cities is safe to drink but that is not the case in the smaller towns.
 Bring a filter water bottle to stay safe.

 • Stay in a lodge – There are many reserves in South Africa with lots of lodges and camps to choose from.
 If you have the budget, try and spend at least one night in a camp with your camping cot – they are gorgeous and offer a unique experience.
+These can be some of the best places to visit in Africa to visit.

-• Travel insurance – Make sure you book a travel insurance before you visit.
+• Travel insurance Make sure you book a travel insurance before you visit.
 We use World Nomads for all our travels, with extensive affordable plans that can be booked with little advanced notice.

 • Safaris are pricey but worth it – Your biggest expense in South Africa is the game reserves.
 These are costly but worth it.